fastapi-mvc/fastapi-mvc/README.md

 ## Development

 You can implement your own web routes logic straight away in `.app.controllers.api.v1` submodule.
-Please see [FastAPI documentation](https://fastapi.tiangolo.com/tutorial/).
+For more information please see [FastAPI documentation](https://fastapi.tiangolo.com/tutorial/).

 ### Utilities